TJohnson986/reading-notes/class-02.md

 It's usually best practice to include CSS rules in a separate document that is linked to the HTML page, rather than use inline styling.
 But if there is minimal styling to specific elements, inline styling can work.

 CSS style rules follow an order.
 If selectors are identical, the last one will apply.
 If a selector is more specific than another, it will apply.
 Parent/child inheritance will also apply to CSS rules.

+#### Basic Javascript Instructions
+A script is a series of instructions that a computer can follow in order, one by one.
+Each instruction is called a statement, and each statement should end with a semicolon.

+Javascript is case sensitive!

+Each statement should start on a new line, and end with a semicolon.
+The semicolon tells the interpreter when that step is over and to move on.
+Statements can be organized in code blocks, which are surrounded by curly braces.

+Comments help explain what your code does and makes it easier to read and understand, but has no effect on the live page and is not visible.

+A variable is used to store bits of information in a script.
+The "var" keyword is used to create or declare a variable.
+You must declare a variable with a name, then assign it a value using the assignment operator "="

+A few data types in JavaScript are:
+- numeric: strictly numbers
+- strings: letters and other characters enclosed in single quotes
+- boolean: either true or false

+In order to use a character like a single quote inside a string, you must **escape** the character by using a \ backslash.

+There are six rules for naming variables:
+1. The name must begin with a letter, dollar sign, or an underscore.
+Never a number.
+1. The name can contain letters, dollar sign, or underscore, but not a dash or period.
+1. Cannot use JavaScript keywords
+1. Variables are case sensitive.
+1. Use a name that describes what the variable stores.
+1. If the variable name uses more than one word, use camelCase

+An array is a special kind of variable that stores a list of values.
+You should consider using an array when working with a list or set of values that are related to each other.